frc5431/Java-for-Rookies/data-types.md

 # Data Types

-Last chapter we learned about cool things called variables and how they all have data types.
-We learned about the `int` and how it represents an integer.
+You already know that every variable has a data type, and how classes can be used as variables.
+Java features a couple of built-in data types, called _primitives._ Primitives are not classes, but they can be used as data types.

-Every data type has strict rules surrounding how they can be used.
+Every primitive has strict rules surrounding how they can be used.
 For example, an `int` can only be a whole number.
 The following is not allowed:

 ```java
 int foo = 3.3;//oops!
 3.3 is a decimal, not a whole number!
 ```

-In order to use decimals, there are 2 data types: `float` and `double`.
+In order to use decimals, there are 2 primitives: `float` and `double`.
 Both allow decimals.
 A `double` is a decimal that is 64 bits \(8 bytes\) while a `float` is 32 bits \(4 bytes.\) Obviously, the more bits a number has, the more it can store.
 Roughly, a `float` can store about 6-7 numbers after the decimal point while `double` can store 15-16.
 Additionally, a `double` is more precise doing math.
 Just like humans, computers round when they are dealing with large decimal numbers, so the more numbers after the decimal point, the less rounding that happens.

 ![](https://imgs.xkcd.com/comics/e_to_the_pi_minus_pi.png)